A drive into deep left field by Castellanos: Impact

-In a podcast that aired in November 2021, Brennaman expressed disappointment in the popular response to his apology, stating: "But for people to criticize a sincere apology ...
+In a podcast released in November 2021, Brennaman expressed disappointment in the popular response to his apology, stating: "But for people to criticize a sincere apology ...
 That's when you know that there is a lot wrong with a lot of people.
 Not just me – and I've got a lot wrong with me.
 There is a lot wrong in this world."

-After the incident, Brennaman began working with LGBT outreach groups such as the Children's Home of Northern Kentucky and PFLAG.
-Local leaders of the LGBT community in Cincinnati cited his subsequent work as a reason to support his return to broadcasting.
+After the incident, Brennaman began working with LGBTQ outreach groups such as the Children's Home of Northern Kentucky and PFLAG.
+Local leaders of the LGBTQ community in Cincinnati cited his subsequent work as a reason to support his return to broadcasting.

 On July 21, 2024, Brennaman announced that he would return to broadcasting as the lead commentator for CW Football Saturday.
 On that same day, Castellanos hit a home run, leading to the commentator of the game repeating Brennaman's famous phrase.

 Ahead of the football game between Boston College and Syracuse in November, Brennaman alluded to the incident while discussing both teams' quarterbacks, placing emphasis on the surname of the unrelated Boston College player Thomas Castellanos and smirking at the camera as he called, "Couple of good quarterbacks in this one.
 You know about Kyle McCord, we'll also see Thomas Castellanos!
 How about that?"
 Awful Announcing quipped that "it's likely that Nick Castellanos would've hit a home run the same day" had the game taken place during the MLB season.

+The Hulu television series Paradise included a reference to the nature of Castellanos hitting home runs at inopportune moments in its fifth episode of the second season, with a fictional version of the ESPN program Get Up discussing the highlights of a Phillies game in which Castellanos hit a walk-off home run, only to be interrupted about breaking news regarding the apocalyptic event that occurs in Paradise; series' creator Dan Fogelman went to the University of Pennsylvania and includes references to Philadelphia in his projects.